Kevin Landers was born and raised in Beaverton, Ore., the home of Nike. He graduated from the University of Oregon School of Journalism in 1988.

 This time, he had a chance to be a part of a new news operation as a reporter at WXIX-TV, the first FOX affiliate in Cincinnati, Ohio.
 The position eventually led to Kevin's current position as a general assignment reporter at 10TV News.
 Kevin has been with WBNS-TV since October 1999.

 Landers received a 2005 Edward R. Murrow Award and a 2006 First Place Associated Press Spot News Award.
+His other awards include:

 His hobbies include weightlifting, travel and cheering for the Oregon Ducks and the Ohio State Buckeyes.